 The reporting obligation concerns shares of ownership in companies and other significant assets such as investment assets.
 The reporting obligation concerns both domestic and foreign assets.

-An insider shall also report other financial and investment instruments with which he or she could clearly utilise confidential information related to interest rate decisions, Eurosystem's financial and investment decisions and changes in the values of currencies.
+Insiders must also declare other financial and investment instruments with which they could clearly utilise confidential information related to interest rate decisions, the Eurosystem's financial and investment decisions and changes in the values of currencies.

-The investment assets of a so-called corporation under control, and those of a legally incompetent person (e.g. an underage child) in the trusteeship of the official, shall be reported if the above-mentioned reporting requirements are met separately or when combined with the assets of the official.
+The investment assets of a controlled corporation (see below, under ‘Other commitments’), or those of a legally incompetent person (e.g. an underage child) in the trusteeship of the official, must be declared if the above-mentioned reporting requirements are met separately or when combined with the assets of the official.

-An insider shall also use the insider’s report to report business activities and possible entrepreneurial or professional activities.
+An insider must also use the insider declaration to declare business activities and possible entrepreneurial or professional activities.
 Business, entrepreneurial and professional activities usually constitute a secondary occupation, which also requires either a separate authorisation obtained from the Bank or a notification made to the Bank.

 Debts, guarantees and other contingent liabilities

-An official’s secondary occupations are governed by Section 14 of the Act on the Officials of the Bank of Finland, and a Board member's secondary occupations by Section 17 of the Act on the Bank of Finland.
+Officials’ secondary occupations are governed by Section 14 of the Act on the Officials of the Bank of Finland, and Board members’ secondary occupations by Section 17 of the Act on the Bank of Finland.

-The Bank of Finland has approved separate rules on the secondary occupations of the personnel.
+The Bank of Finland has approved separate rules on the secondary occupations of its personnel.

-In addition to secondary occupations, an official shall give an account of his or her other commitments that may be of relevance in evaluating his or her capability of carrying out his or her official duties.
+In addition to secondary occupations, officials must give an account of their other commitments that may be of relevance in evaluating their capacity to carry out their official duties.
 This category comprises commitments to enterprises and corporations, as well as certain personal relationships.

-Commitment to an enterprise or other corporation refers to e.g. a situation where an official can have control on the basis of a majority of votes either alone or with his or her family members (so-called corporation under control).
+Commitment to an enterprise or other corporation refers to e.g. a situation where an official can have control on the basis of a majority of votes either alone or with their family members (a controlled corporation).
 Reporting is not affected by the legal nature, line of business or size of the enterprise or other corporation.
-Acting within the supervisory board or board of directors of the enterprise or other corporation, as a managing director, as an accountant, or as a partner in a general partnership or as an active partner in a limited partnership (so-called corporation under influence) shall be reported.
+Acting within the supervisory board or board of directors of the enterprise or other corporation, as a managing director, as an accountant, or as a partner in a general partnership or an active partner in a limited partnership (influenced corporation) must be declared.

-Furthermore, an official shall report family relationships and other personal relationships as well as relations with an enterprise or other corporation that may prevent him or her from handling confidential affairs at the Bank of Finland.
+Furthermore, officials must declare family relationships and other personal relationships as well as relations with an enterprise or other corporation that may prevent them from handling confidential affairs at the Bank of Finland.

 3.5 REPORTING OBLIGATION

-An insider shall make an insider’s report (basic report) before being appointed to a position or without delay after having been classed as an insider and entered into the Register of Insiders.
+An insider must make an insider declaration (basic declaration) before being appointed to a position or without delay after having been classed as an insider and entered into the Register of Insiders.

-An official shall, without delay, report essential changes in the data contained in his or her account, rectify any shortcomings observed and, when necessary, supplement his or her account.
-The changes shall be submitted by means of a basic report.
+Officials must, without delay, report essential changes in the data contained in declaration, rectify any shortcomings observed and, when necessary, supplement their declaration.
+The changes must be submitted by means of a basic declaration.

-The annual report shall be made by the end of January even if there are no changes to the data previously reported.
+An annual declaration must be submitted by the end of January even if there are no changes to the data previously declared.

-Neglect of an insider’s reporting obligation is not compliant with the official duties.
+Neglect of the insider’s reporting obligation is not compliant with official duties.

 3.6 ADMINISTRATION AND SUPERVISION

-The member of the Board in charge of legal affairs has the competence to administer the insider policy system.
+The member of the Board in charge of Legal Affairs has the competence to administer the insider policy system.
 In matters that are significant in principle, the Board as a body has the power of decision.
-The head of legal affairs is responsible for practical measures such as receipt of reports, registration, guidance and supervision of compliance with insider policy rules.
-Board members’ reports shall be submitted to the secretary to the Parliamentary Supervisory Council and reported annually to the Parliamentary Supervisory Council.
-As regards the personnel’s insider policy system, the head of legal affairs shall annually report the supervisory measures carried out and their essential results to the Board.
+The Head of Legal Affairs is responsible for practical measures such as receipt of declarations, registration, guidance and supervision of compliance with insider policy rules.
+Board members’ declarations must be submitted to the secretary to the Parliamentary Supervisory Council and reported annually to the Council itself.
+As regards the insider policy system for the personnel, the Head of Legal Affairs must annually report to the Board on the supervisory measures carried out and their essential results.

-The Bank of Finland shall supervise compliance with the insider policy rules and may, in this context, carry out inspections in order to ensure the correctness of the content of the reports made by insiders.
-When requested by the Bank of Finland, an official shall provide information on matters related to his or her account (Act on the Employees of the Bank of Finland, Section 6, subsection 4).
+The Bank of Finland must supervise compliance with the insider policy rules and may, in this context, carry out inspections in order to ensure the correctness of the content of the declarations made by insiders.
+When requested by the Bank of Finland, officials must provide information on matters related to their declaration (Act on the Employees of the Bank of Finland, section 6, subsection 4).

-If ambiguity arises in the interpretation of these rules, the official may turn to the Ethics Adviser.
-The head of legal affairs acts as the Ethics Adviser.
+If ambiguity arises in the interpretation of these rules, an official may turn to the Ethics Adviser.
+The Head of Legal Affairs acts as Ethics Adviser.
 The secretary to the Parliamentary Supervisory Council acts as Ethics Adviser to the Board.

-1 Information covered by the prohibition of utilisation need not be information that has had a concrete influence in the market; punishability already exists when one uses information that can clearly have an influence on the market.
-Such an act is punishable as an offence in office as referred to in Chapter 40, section 5 of the Criminal Code unless it is punishable by virtue of Chapter 38, section 1 or 2 (secrecy offence or secrecy violation) and unless a more severe penalty is prescribed elsewhere in the law.
+1 Information covered by the prohibition on utilisation need not be information that has had a concrete influence on the market; criminal liability already exists when one uses information that can clearly have an influence on the market.
+Such an act is punishable as an offence in office as referred to in chapter 40, section 5 of the Criminal Code, unless it is punishable under chapter 38, section 1 or 2 (secrecy offence or secrecy violation) and unless a more severe penalty is prescribed elsewhere in the law.

 2 The Decree on the Prohibition of Market Abuse, which enters into force on 3 July 2016, prohibits the misuse of inside information.
-The new decree gives rise to amendments to the Securities Markets Act, which already prohibits the misuse of inside information by anyone (Chapter 14, section 2).
-The Criminal Code lays down the punishability of the misuse of inside information on securities subject to public trading (Chapter 51, sections 1 and 2).
+The new decree gives rise to amendments to the Securities Markets Act, which already prohibits the misuse of inside information by anyone (chapter 14, section 2).
+The Criminal Code lays down the criminal liability of the misuse of inside information on securities subject to public trading (Chapter 51, sections 1 and 2).

 4 The dates of the monetary policy meetings are annually announced in advance on the ECB’s website www.ecb.europa.eu